81Forge

 Built for people who want signal, not status games.

-81Forge is especially useful when the company is real, the pressure is real, and the founder wants support that respects both.
+81Forge is especially useful when the company is real, the pressure is real, and the founder is building from the Great Lakes or Appalachia with support that respects both.

 Technical builders learning sales